Exemplar-Controllable Paraphrasing and Translation using Bitext: Experiments

 \subsection{Training}

-The training of our models uses bitext from OpenSubtitles, and we report results when training on Chinese-English (Zh-En) sentence pairs.
-Results when training on German-English (De-En), Spanish-English (Es-En), and French-English (Fr-En) sentence pairs are in the supplementary material.
-As a baseline, we train a model on English-English (En-En) sentence pairs from the ParaNMT-50M dataset~\cite{wieting-gimpel-2018-paranmt}, which is constructed by back-translating the CzEng corpus~\cite{czeng16:2016}.
+The training of our models uses bitext from OpenSubtitles.\footnote{\url{http://www.opensubtitles.org/}} We report results on Chinese-English (Zh-En) sentence pairs.
+Results on German-English (De-En), Spanish-English (Es-En), and French-English (Fr-En) sentence pairs are in the supplementary material.
+As baselines, we train models on Czech-English (Cs-En) sentence pairs from the CzEng corpus \cite{czeng16:2016} and English-English (En-En) sentence pairs from the ParaNMT-50M dataset \cite{wieting-gimpel-2018-paranmt}, which is constructed by back-translating the CzEng corpus.

 For all these datasets, we first tokenize text with the Stanford CoreNLP toolkit and then use BPE with 30,000 merge operations. \citet{chen-etal-2019-controllable} used several heuristics for additional filtering of the 5-million-pair preprocessed subset of ParaNMT-50M released by \citet{wieting-gimpel-2018-paranmt}, eventually using half a million paraphrase pairs for training.
-As these heuristics are not directly applicable to bitext, we simply use the full 5-million preprocessed subset for En-En.
-For Zh-En, we use 5 million sentence pairs, randomly sampled.
-We use their word noising during training~\cite{chen-etal-2019-controllable}, and the probability of noising a word is 90\%.
-We perform early stopping based on the BLEU score from the development set for the English controlled paraphrase generation dataset.
-See supplementary materials for details about the runtime, hyperparameters, etc.
+As these heuristics are not directly applicable to bitext, we use the full 5-million preprocessed subset for En-En.
+For Zh-En, we randomly sample 5 million sentence pairs.
+To make the results more comparable to prior work on English controllable paraphrasing, for both settings and the CzEng corpus, we also report results that use 0.5 million sentence pairs, randomly sampled.
+We use word noising during training \cite{chen-etal-2019-controllable}, and the probability of noising a word is 90\%.
+We perform early stopping based on the BLEU score from the development set.
+More details, such as runtime and hyperparameters, are in the appendix.

+\kevin{I added the following text.
+I think this is good to state before we report results.
+I'm not sure if this is the best place for it and I wasn't sure if it was stated somewhere before this though.}\mingda{thanks!} We only have a development set for the English paraphrase generation task, for which we use the dev split from \citet{chen-etal-2019-controllable}.
+For the other tasks, we do not have development sets.
+We treat our newly-created datasets (described in Sections \ref{sec:paradata} and \ref{sec:mtdata}) as test sets and report results on them.
+Therefore, we can consider our results on these tasks to be zero-shot or zero-shot crosslingual results.